LLParse/quobyte-rancher/infra-templates/quobyte/README.md

 # Multi-Environment Volume Consumption

 A client is necessary to make use of Quobyte volumes.
 By default, we schedule client nodes globally with the Quobyte deployment.
-If you want to make use of a deployment in other environments, launch the `Quobyte Client` template into each desired environment.
+If you want to make use of a deployment in other environments, launch the `Quobyte Plugin` template into each desired environment.